 Best sterling prepaid cards

-If you're travelling abroad to a country that doesn't use the Euro or US Dollar as its main currency, or if you're travelling to more than one country, a Sterling prepaid card with low top up fees and foreign exchange mark up could offer great value.
+If you're travelling abroad to a country that doesn't use the Euro or US Dollar as its main currency, or if you're travelling to more than one country, a pound sterling prepaid card with low top-up fees and foreign exchange markup could offer great value.